jdonaldson/vaxe/README.md

 Using the ctags lines above, the [Tagbar](http://majutsushi.github.com/tagbar/) bundle can display a nice overview of the classes, methods, and variables in your current haxe file.
-You do not need to call `vihxen#Ctags()` in order to use Tagbar, it works automatically, but only for the current Vihxen buffer.
+You do not need to call `vaxe#Ctags()` in order to use Tagbar, it works automatically, but only for the current vaxe buffer.

 ## Neocomplcache